glorrian/castle/README.md

 # Castle

 Welcome to the Castle project!
 This project is part of the Biv Hack Challenge and focuses on managing complex company ownership structures and calculating beneficiaries.
+The main motivation behind this project is to avoid reflection and support static compilation, ensuring efficient and secure code execution.

 ## Features

 - **Company Graph Management**: Efficiently manage and visualize complex company ownership structures.
 - **Beneficiary Calculation**: Accurately calculate the beneficiaries and their respective ownership percentages.
 - **Gradle**: Utilizes Gradle for build automation and dependency management.
+- **Dependency Injection**: Uses the Digger library for dependency injection to enhance modularity and testability.
+- **GraalVM Support**: Enables efficient and optimized execution with GraalVM.

 ## Getting Started